johnmholmes/CANmINnOUT/README.md

 NV Value | Function
 --------|--------
+ 0 | No action
- 0 | On/Off switch
+ 1 | On/Off switch
- 1 | On only push button
+ 2 | On only push button
- 2 | Off only push button
+ 3 | Off only push button
- 3 | On/Off toggle push button
+ 4 | On/Off toggle push button

 ### Start Of Day